Stonehill Communities Dedicates the New San Damiano Chapel & Altar

-Dubuque, IA, June 7, 2018—Stonehill Franciscan Services has long needed a renovated Chapel to serve residents, staff, and families.
+Dubuque, IA, June 7, 2018—Stonehill Communities has long needed a renovated Chapel to serve residents, staff, and families.
 The former Chapel could only seat approximately 60 people and was often overflowing, the new San Damiano Chapel seats at least 160 comfortably.
 Many residents who call Stonehill home are anxious to celebrate their spirituality!
 Now those prayers have come true thanks to the generosity of many donors.
 The Altar in the new San Damiano Chapel was dedicated on June 7, 2018 in a special Mass with presider Father John Haugen and Deacon Bill Mauss.

 As beautiful sunlight streamed through the windows of the new Chapel, over 200 residents, staff, and special guests gathered to celebrate this momentous occasion.
-Music was provided by the Sisters of St. Francis, who are the original founders of Stonehill Franciscan Services.
+Music was provided by the Sisters of St. Francis, who are the original founders of Stonehill Communities.
 Many guests commented how needed the new space was and others remarked that they had never had the opportunity to see a Chapel or an Altar dedicated.
 Smiles could be seen on everyone’s faces and some even shed a few tears of joy.

 The newly renovated Chapel features expanded seating, improved sightlines and acoustics, and will provide equipment so that Mass may be broadcast to resident rooms for those who are too ill to attend Mass or who choose to record it and watch it later.